Choosing the best shipping label printer for your small business

 Now for the longer answer.
 Each business needs to balance the cost of supplies with the return on investment it yields.

-You can ask yourself a few questions to determine how worth it is to buy a label printer:
+You can ask yourself a few questions to determine whether a shipping label printer is worth buying for your business needs:

-- How much do you value your (or your employees’) time?
+- How much do I value my (or my employees’) time?

-- How many shipments do you send out a day?
+- How many shipments do I send out a day?